Dog Eat Dog (Warrant album)

-Dog Eat Dog is the third studio album by American rock band Warrant.
-It was released on August 25, 1992 on the Columbia label of Sony Music, and was their final album for the label.
+Dog Eat Dog is the third studio album by American glam metal band Warrant.
+It was released on August 25, 1992, on the Columbia label of Sony Music, and was their final album for the label.
 The album peaked at number 25 on The Billboard 200.
 It is also the last album to feature all five original members, as Joey Allen and Steven Sweet both left the band in 1994, but returned in 2004.

 Production and marketing

-Warrant began recording bass and drums for Dog Eat Dog in Los Angeles, California in February 1992.
+Warrant began recording bass and drums for Dog Eat Dog in Los Angeles, in February 1992.
 Overdubs were recorded at Morrisound Studios in Tampa, Florida, in March 1992.
-The record was mixed in at Scream Studios in Studio City, California in April 1992 with producer Michael Wagener.
+The record was mixed in at Scream Studios in Studio City, California, in April 1992 with producer Michael Wagener.

 Apparently conscious of the widely circulated rumour that Joey Allen and Erik Turner had not played on the first two Warrant records, the band had Wagener include a statement in the liner notes that "no artist, except those listed, performed on this album in any capacity whatsoever".
 Jani Lane wrote in the liner notes: "This album is dedicated to Joey Allen, one of the most under-rated guitarists in rock today."

-Shortly after the release of the album, Lane discovered that a large framed poster of Warrant had been removed from the foyer in Columbia Records in Los Angeles and had been replaced by a poster of Seattle band Alice in Chains.
-It was at this moment, according to Lane, that he realised that "the proverbial writing [was] on the wall" for the band.
-In the absence of support from the band's label, radio and MTV, and without a major tour to support the record, sales of the album were sluggish compared to the first two albums but achieved "gold" status in the United States and was regarded by critics as Warrant's strongest record.
+Shortly after the release of the album, Lane discovered that a large, framed poster of Warrant had been removed from the foyer in Columbia Records in Los Angeles and replaced with a poster of the label's newest signed act, Seattle band Alice in Chains.
+It was at this moment, according to Lane, that he realized that "the proverbial writing [was] on the wall" for the band.
+In the absence of support from the band's label, limited airplay from either radio or MTV, and with no budget for a major tour to support the record, sales of the album were sluggish compared to the first two albums.
+Nevertheless, Dog Eat Dog eventually achieved "gold" status in the United States and was regarded by critics as Warrant's strongest record.